duncanhobbs/lecture-source-py/source/rst/von_neumann_model.rst

 =====================================================================

-To compute the equilibrium :math:`(\gamma^{*}, x_0, p_0)`, we follow the algorithm proposed by Hamburger, Thompson and Weil (1967), building on the key insight that the equilibrium (with balanced growth) can be considered as a solution of a particular two-player zero-sum game.
+To compute the equilibrium :math:`(\gamma^{*}, x_0, p_0)`, we follow the algorithm proposed by :cite:`hamburger1967computation`, building on the key insight that the equilibrium (with balanced growth) can be considered as a solution of a particular two-player zero-sum game.
 First, we introduce some notations.